 - North West GLH led by Manchester University NHS Foundation Trust

-- Wessex and West Midlands GLH led by Birmingham Women’s and Children’s NHS Foundation Trust
+- West Midlands, Oxford and Wessex GLH led by Birmingham Women’s and Children’s NHS Foundation Trust

 - South West GLH led by North Bristol NHS Trust